iamllcoolray/iamllcoolray/README.md

 ### Hi there! 👋

-A Computer Science student from Miami, FL.
-Passionate about learning and solving problems.
+A supportive and enthusiastic team player dedicated to solving problems.
+Ability and willingness to innovate and learn new technologies, quick learner passionate about development.

 * 🔭 I'm currently working on multiple tools and projects.

-* 🌱 I am learning how to develop 2D games.
+* 🌱 I am also learning how to develop 2D games.

 <br>